AlfiRam/sim-cache/README.md

 # Cache Simulator

-A cache and memory hierarchy simulator for CDA 5106.
+A cache and memory hierarchy simulator.
 Simulates L1-only or L1+L2 cache configurations with configurable replacement policies and inclusion properties.

 ## Features